-PPP provides a method for transmitting protocol datagrams at the Data Link Layer over serial point-to-point links.
+PPP provides a method for transmitting protocol datagrams at the data link layer over serial Point-to-Point links.
 PPP currently supports synchronous data transmission.
 PPP provides the following services:

-- Link Control Protocol (LCP) To establish, configure, and test the link connection. - Encapsulation protocol To encapsulate protocol datagrams (through the HDLC method) over serial point-to-point links. - Network Control Protocols (NCP) To establish and configure different network-layer protocols.
-PPP allows the use of multiple network layer protocols. - Note: PPP currently supports the AppleTalk Control Protocol (ATCP), the Bridging Network Control Protocol (BNCP), the DECnet Protocol Control Protocol (DNCP), the Internet Protocol Control Protocol (IPCP), the IPX Control Protocol (IPXCP), and the OSI Control Protocol (OSICP).
+- Link Control Protocol (LCP) Establishes, configures, and tests the link connection. - Encapsulation Protocol Encapsulates protocol datagrams (through the HDLC method) over serial Point-to-Point links. - Network Control Protocols (NCP) Establish and configure different network layer protocols.
+PPP allows the use of multiple network layer protocols. - Note: PPP currently supports the AppleTalk Control Protocol (ATCP), the Bridging Network Control Protocol (BNCP), the DECnet Control Protocol (DNCP), the Internet Protocol Control Protocol (IPCP), the IPX Control Protocol (IPXCP), and the OSI Control Protocol (OSICP).

-To establish data transmission over a point-to-point link, the originating PPP first sends LCP packets to configure and test the data link.
+To establish data transmission over a Point-to-Point link, the originating PPP first sends LCP packets to configure and test the data link.
 After the link is established, PPP sends NCP packets to choose and configure one or more network layer protocols.
 After network layer protocols are configured, datagrams from each network layer can be sent over the link.
 The next sections explain these concepts in more detail.